 medicate him with denosyl, ursodiol, pepcid, and clavamox.
 I also discovered that I needed to hydrate him with

-adapter broke fairly frequently so I learned that I needed to keep a couple on hand.
-It was definitely an ongoing
+frequently so I learned that I needed to keep a couple on hand.
+It was definitely an ongoing learning process.

 I took Purrcy weekly for bandage changes for his e-tube.
 The staples from his abdomen were removed a week

 after the surgery and the incision healed beautifully.
 I gradually decreased his tube feedings and he slowly

 began to eat.
 His first weight at home was 8.8 pounds.
 He now is maintaining his weight around 11.3 pounds,

 and that is good enough for me!
 Although I never got a definitive diagnosis, such as triaditis or IBD, I was told